fenago/natural-language-processing-workshop/lab_guides/Lab_5.md

 chapters.
 The sequential structure of languages is different from the sequential structure in time-series data.
 Moreover, some aspects of the sequential structure may be specific to the natural language being considered.
-This will be discussed in more detail in *Chapter 6*, *Vector Representation*.
+This will be discussed in more detail in *Lab 6*, *Vector Representation*.